material-motion/material-motion/concepts/plan-execution-pattern.md

 Separating plans of motion from their execution is important because:

-- It allows execution to occur in separate contexts.
+- It allows execution to occur in a separate, potentially non-blocking context.
 - Execution relies on code.
-Plans can be represented in rich user interfaces.
-Plans can also be sent "over the wire".
+Plans, on the other hand, can be represented in rich user interfaces.
+Plans can also be sent over the wire.
+This enable design tooling and engineering to communicate in a similar "language".

 ### A plan of motion